 Shiitake Mushrooms (Lentinus edodes)

-Shiitake mushrooms have long been heralded as beneficial for the immune system.
-Like burdock, they are high in polysaccharides (called beta-glucans) as well as many other constituents known to support immune system health.
+People have long heralded shiitake mushrooms as beneficial for the immune system.
+Like burdock, they are high in polysaccharides (beta-glucans) as well as many other constituents that support immune system health.
 Many scientific studies have investigated shiitake mushrooms in regards to cancer care and general immunity.

 One randomized dietary intervention trial in young adults showed that regularly eating shiitakes resulted in general improved immunity as observed by improved cell proliferation and increased gut immunity.4